qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

         link_element = group[1].find('a', class_='hyperlink-default floorplan-link')
         room_name = link_element.text.strip()

-        # this is the name of my desired 1b room; you can add
+        # this is the name of my desired 1b room; you can add more names or modify the if statement for your own intention
         if room_name == 'Agnes':
-            # check text after "Availability" is "not available" or "inquire today"/other
+            # get text underneath Availability: availability appears in the last element
             availability_span = group[-1].find('span', class_='suite__field-title', string='Availability').find_next('span')
             availability_text = availability_span.text.strip()
             if availability_text == 'not available':